neat/adaptive/core

 PHASE_COMPLEXIFY

-Phase label for the structure-growth side of phased complexity.
+Phase label for the structure-growth side of phased complexity scheduling.

 PHASE_LENGTH_DEFAULT

-Default phase length in generations for phased complexify/simplify schedules.
+Default phase length in generations for phased complexify and simplify schedule cycling.

 PHASE_SIMPLIFY

-Phase label for the structure-pruning side of phased complexity.
+Phase label for the structure-pruning side of phased complexity scheduling.

 PROGRESS_RATIO_MAX